slyfox1186/ffmpeg-build-script/tests/fixtures/README.md

 constant, including the executable search path, and temporary workspace paths are normalized.
 Argument order remains significant.

+The user subsequently enabled AMF headers in the template.
+The comparison test explicitly adds --enable-amf for the template/GPL/AMD case; the historical JSON captures remain unchanged.

 `tests/test_workspace.py` checks these reference files on every CI interpreter.
 The independent native smoke build is documented in `WHERE_WE_LEFT_OFF.md`; it is not performed by these fixtures or CI.